Check out a highlight video of our annual summer program.

 Flying to Honors Symposium?
 Download the required Flight arrangements (pdf).

-- The first day consists of registration, a casual reception and orientation by the counselors.
-Registration is typically from 2-4 in the afternoon.
+The first day consists of registration, a casual reception and orientation by the counselors.

-- The schedule of activities begins around 9 or 10 a.m.
-Your day will include lectures, discussion groups, interactive classes on a variety of topics relating to the central theme.
+The schedule of activities typically begin around 9 or 10 AM each day.
+Your day will include lectures, discussion groups, interactive classes on a variety of topics relating to the central theme and much more.
 Evenings are filled with fun activities to give you an opportunity to relax and socialize.

-- The Honors Symposium sessions conclude after breakfast on your closing Friday.
-Students must depart campus by 10:00am.
+The Summer Academic Institute sessions conclude after breakfast on your closing Friday.
+Students must depart campus by 10:00 AM.

 All in all you are about to embark on a magnificent learning experience, which will allow you development in many areas.